Skip to content

 8) Continued enrolment and student status

 You are expected to abide by all UEL policies and regulations, both those in force at the time of first and subsequent enrolment and as later revised and published from time to time.
 UEL reserves the right to make reasonable changes to its policies and regulations and any substantial amendments will be brought to your attention.
-You are also required to take personal responsibility for your studies; this includes undertaking all study in support of your programme as prescribed by UEL.
+You are also required to take personal responsibility for your studies; this includes undertaking all studies in support of your programme as prescribed by UEL.

 Key policies include: